eaudeweb/zc.buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 distutils distributions as eggs.
 It takes a number of options:

 eggs
-    A list of eggs to install given as one or more setuptools requirement strings.
+    A list of eggs to install given as one or more distribute requirement strings.
 Each string must be given on a separate line.